 CNVP is a reliable development partner in the Balkan region.
-It works with public, private, donor and CSO/NGO stakeholders using evidence-based analysis to improve the sustainable livelihoods of rural communities and civil society within the ongoing process of environmental and climate change.
-CNVP focuses on the following six areas of activity, details of which are given in What Makes CNVP Tick?
+It works with public, private, donor and CSO/NGO stakeholders using evidence-based analysis to improve the sustainable livelihoods of rural communities and civil society affected by the ongoing process of environmental and climate change; see What Makes CNVP Tick?
+CNVP is a member of international networks and supports global movements; see CNVP Looks External.

 Sustainable forest management